Jefferson Health: Departments and services

-Thomas Jefferson University Hospitals provides medical services across more than 200 specialized centers, programs, departments and divisions.
+Jefferson Health provides medical services across more than 200 specialized centers, programs, departments and divisions.

-Thomas Jefferson University Hospitals has an Office of Human Research/Division of Clinical Trials Support to assist with the formal clinical trials in which the organization is involved.
+Jefferson Health has an Office of Human Research/Division of Clinical Trials Support to assist with the formal clinical trials in which the organization is involved.

-Five of the seven physicians on the staff of the Philadelphia Eagles NFL team are doctors at Thomas Jefferson University Hospitals.
-In 2015, Alexander Vaccaro was named the President of the Rothman Institute.
+Five of the seven physicians on the staff of the Philadelphia Eagles NFL team are doctors at Jefferson Health.